RioWeil/aoc-2020/README.md

 # aoc-2020
 My solutions for the Advent of Code 2020 Challenge.
 A mix of Python and Racket (Intermediate Student Language) solutions.
-In general, Racket was used where the problems had a naturally recursive structure, and Python for problems that were made more convenient by list indexing.
 Efficiency should not be expected.

 |   Day   | Python | Racket/ISL |
 | ------- | -------|------------|